Samuel Peter: Peter vs. McCline

-WBC heavyweight champion
+WBC world heavyweight champion

+Peter vs. Maskaev

 As interim champion, he was a mandatory challenger for the WBC belt held by Oleg Maskaev, who had been inactive since December 2006 due to injury.
 This long-anticipated fight took place on March 8, 2008, at the principal bullfighting venue in Cancún, Mexico.
 Peter won by TKO, with the referee stopping the fight with only a few seconds remaining in the sixth round.
 Peter used far less movement than he had in his previous two bouts against Maskaev, from the first round onwards both were trading heavy shots.
 In round three Peter staggered Maskaev and was then rocked in return.
 Maskaev had not been able to really hurt Peter.
 Peter used his jab to pursue Maskaev in the sixth and eventually broke through with a big right hand.
 Maskaev staggered backwards and Peter moved in for the finish.
 Peter continued to pummel Maskaev on the ropes while Oleg tried to motion to the referee about rabbit punches.
 The referee stepped in with seconds remaining as Maskaev staggered backwards into the corner.
 Peter was ahead on all three judges' scorecards at the time of the stoppage.